sav-che/TL-2/Authors/Arcangeli, Giovanni {std. Arcang.}.md

-> [!cite] BHL link: this entry starts at [page 57](https://www.biodiversitylibrary.org/item/103414#page/105/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 57](https://www.biodiversitylibrary.org/page/33120188) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Arcangeli, Giovanni {std.
 Arcang.} (Suppl.)|second entry]] for this author

 ### Author

-Arcangeli, Giovanni (1840-1921), Italian botanist, professor of botany and director of the botanic garden of Pisa. (*Arcang.*).
+Arcangeli, Giovanni (1840-1921), Italian botanist, professor of botany and director of the botanic garden of Pisa.
+**Abbreviated name**: *Arcang.*

 #### Herbarium and types